perturbo-code/perturbopy/docs/source/testsuite.rst

    .. note::

-      Don't forget to create configurational file with the set of running commands for your case
+      Don't forget to create configurational file with the set of running commands for your case.